WildernessLabs/Meadow/nuttx/syscall/README.txt

 Summary
 ==================
-These are the file names of the files that need to be edited to add a new syscall.
+To add a new syscall here are the Nuttx files that need to be edited.
+- nuttx/include/sys/syscall.h
 - nuttx/syscall/syscall.csv
-- nuttx/include/sys/syscall.h
 - nuttx/syscall/syscall_lookup.h
 - nuttx/syscall/syscall_stublookup.c

 Background
 ==================